flameydev/dock/README.md

 - Jump support is planned for v2.
 - Group tagging and context switching are planned for v2.

+Known limitations will be addressed in future releases.
 ---

 ## Contributing